 Wood Poppy

 These hardy wildflowers are some of the earliest to emerge in spring.
-By early April we see patches of bright yellow Wood Poppy beside the trails throughout Northern VA.
+By early April I see patches of bright yellow Wood Poppy beside the trails throughout Northern VA.
 The photo below was taken from the Cross County Trail in Reston.

 Yellow Lady's Slipper